Local H-Principles for Partial Holomorphic Relations: Abstract

 \section{Abstract}

-In this paper we introduce the notion of the realifications of an arbitrary \emph{partial holomorphic relation}.
-Our main result is that if the realifications of an open partial holomorphic relation over an Stein manifold satisfy a relative to domain $h$--principle, then it is possible to deform any formal solution into one that is holonomic in a neighbourhood of a CW-complex with the same homotopy type of the Stein manifold.
-If the Stein manifold is an open Riemann surface or it has finite type, then that CW-complex is independent of the formal solution.
-This yields to the existence of local $h$--principles over that CW-complex.
-These results broadens F. Forstneri\v{c} and M. Slapar results on holomorphic immersions, submersions and complex contact structures for instance to holomorphic local $h$--principles for complex even contact, complex Engel or complex conformal symplectic structures.
+We introduce the notion of the realifications of an arbitrary \emph{holomorphic partial differential relation} $\calR$, that are partial differential relations associated to the restrictions of $\calR$ to totally real submanifolds of maximal dimension.
+Our main result states that if any realification of an open holomorphic partial differential relation over a Stein manifold satisfies a relative to domain $h$--principle, then it is possible to deform any formal solution into one that is holonomic in a neighbourhood of a Lagrangian skeleton of the Stein manifold.
+If the Stein manifold is an open Riemann surface or it has finite type, then that skeleton is independent of the formal solution.
+This yields the existence of local $h$--principles over that skeleton.
+These results broaden those obtained by F. Forstneri\v{c} and M. Slapar on holomorphic immersions, submersions and complex contact structures for instance to holomorphic local $h$--principles for the corresponding version in the complex category of some other classical examples of distributions and structures in the smooth category such as complex even contact, complex Engel and complex twisted locally conformal symplectic structures.